-Enables diagnostic warning.
-When disabled the device will not send any PROFINET® diagnosis message with severity "Maintenance required" when a warning is present on device.
+Enables diagnostic warnings.
+When disabled, the device does not send any PROFINET[®] diagnosis messages of "Maintenance required" severity when a warning is present on the device.

 No. Name Description 0 Disabled Warning diagnosis messages are not sent.
 1 Enabled Warning diagnosis messages are sent.
-Warning diagnosis messages are sent.